tzaffi/cpp/GTraining/README.md

 1. Figure out how to write an iterator in C++
 1. What is the difference between *closure* and *capture* for C++ lambdas?
 1. Do arrays have iterators in C++ 11? (there's the begin() and end())?
+1. Clarify how protected members get visibility in sub-classes.
+1. Clarify if `struct` subclasses act any differently from `class` sub-clasess.